-In day to day life, the habit of assuming is more than likely offensive to those around us but most definitely limiting, for each and everyone of us.
-In a Trauma Informed setting assuming is very possibly even a threat - yes, threat - to our student's personal healing, and overall life quality both on and off the mat.
-The Founder of Inner Beat Yoga™ actually stopped practicing in community settings, and instead only held a home practice for years, after she experienced a teacher translate her choice to move her hips in downward facing dog in order to stretch them as a "sexual move."
-When she heard his booming voice shout out across the room, "There is no reason to move so sexually." in front of a class of 30+ she had not only a cognitive dissonance because that was far from her intention, but also had a sinking feeling that turned her world upside down long after shifting out of downward facing dog.
+In day to day life, the habit of assuming is more than likely offensive to those around us but most definitely limiting for each and everyone of us.
+In a Trauma Cooperative Yoga® setting assuming is very possibly even a threat to our student's personal healing and overall quality of practice.
 So, let's look closer: why do we assume in the first place?
-This unraveling of the WHY is warrior work.
+This unraveling of the WHY we do things as people and teachers is warrior work.
 It takes time and practice which of course requires dedication.
-Are you aware of what potentially damaging language sounds like?
-When you attend Inner Beat Yoga's™ 20 hour, 30 hour, and/or 230 hour training, online or in-person, we work deeply with you to unfold all kinds of greatness in your teaching.
-The more we hone our abilities to listen deeply to ourselves and our basis as to how we teach, and show up, the more that clients and students will have rewarding lives on and off the mat.
+Are you aware of what potentially-damaging language may sound like?
+When you attend one of Inner Beat Yoga's trainings we work deeply with you to unfold all kinds of greatness in your teaching.
+The more we hone our abilities to listen deeply to ourselves and practitioners and teachers of Yoga the more that clients and students will have rewarding practices and lives.